When One Shoe Doesn’t Fit All: Conventional Medical Research

 Conventional medicine largely relies on medications for treatments of most problems.
 They offer a standard ‘shoe’ (drug) that is available in different sizes (doses).
 For side effects, they offer other standard ‘over-shoes’ or ‘in-soles’ (other drugs) to counteract the problems created by the shoe that didn’t quite fit that person in the first place.

 Conventional medicine and the pharmaceutical companies generally test how their shoes fit and how people get along with them in a modest number of people, over a period of 3-6 months.
 If these people find that the shoes fit reasonably well, the doctors and pharma then put the shoes out for everyone to use.
 Over a period of 10 years, about half of the shoes have to be withdrawn because it turns out that they cause corns or bunions or more serious problems, and even death.
 So we, the public who are sold these shoes with great claims for how they’ll help us walk better through life, end up becoming the experimental group for long-term benefits or dangers.
-This is one of the principal reasons that conventional medicine is now the third leading cause of death (after cancer and cardiac problems).
+This is one of the principal reasons that

 Not everyone likes the standard, store-bought shoes of one manufacturer.
 The nice thing about shoes is that if you don’t like the shoes in one store, you can find hundreds of different models in other stores.